Parent Advisory Council

 Jo Modeste

 Jo Modeste (CT) is a graduate of the Parent Leadership Training Institute and a Parent Ambassador at the Alliance for Bloomfield’s Children in Connecticut.
 She has over 10 years of experience working with parents, families, and individuals as an agent of support and guidance.
-She has additional expertise in areas of lactation consultation, health literacy, and contract negotiation.
+In 2024, Modeste became a Children’s Trust Fund Alliance Trainer, and strives to bring the Protective Factors Framework to life in her work.
+She has additional expertise in areas of self-care curriculum building, health literacy, and contract negotiation.

 Jo is the co-founder of Align and Elevate, a self-care initiative that presents workshops on Boundary Intelligence and Cultural Responsiveness to burnout.
-She is especially sensitive to the needs of parents and caregivers, and encourages this population to prioritize having healthy boundaries, a sustainable self-care plan, and preventing burnout.
+She is especially sensitive to the needs of parents and caregivers, and encourages this population to prioritize having healthy boundaries, curate a sustainable self-care plan, and to show up in every area of their lives authentically.
 Jo is also passionate about elevating the standard of business messaging, and serves as an editing, writing, and branding analyst at Jo Modeste Consulting, LLC.

 She is at peace when having raw and emotionally risky discussions, many of which revolve around protected classes, honoring personal boundaries, and living in the absence of pretense.